Fundamental groups of formal Legendrian and horizontal embedding spaces: Formal Horizontal Embeddings in .

-Let us describe explicitly $\ker(f)$, i.e. the two elements of $\Z_2 < \Z\oplus\Z_2$.
-The first element of $\ker(f)$ is just the trivial loop and the second one is given by the homotopy class of a loop $\gamma^\theta$ of horizontal embeddings that we name \em area twist loop \em and which is described in Figure \ref{AT}.
-Observe that this loop is trivial as a loop of horizontal immersions, i.e. lies in $\ker(f)$.
+Let us describe explicitly $\ker(f)$.
+The first element of $\ker(f)$ is just the trivial loop and the second one is given by the homotopy class of a loop $\gamma^\theta$ of horizontal embeddings that we name \em area twist loop \em and which is described in Figure \ref{AT} (we give a precise definition below).
+Observe that this loop is trivial as a loop of horizontal immersions.

+Let $\gamma$ be a horizontal immersion with exactly one generic self--intersection.
+We are going to construct a loop of horizontal embeddings that is supported on a very small neighborhood of the self--intersection.
+Informally speaking (it could be completely formalized by adapting to the horizontal case the Subsection \ref{localmodelsoflegendrians}, in particular we would need the equivalent of Lemma \ref{lem:SigmaBanach}), on an neighborhood of $\gamma$ inside the space of horizontal immersions, the subset of strict horizontal immersions has codimension $2$.
+Thus, there exists a disk $\mathbb D^2 \to \HorImm(\R^4)$ that intersects the strict immersion just at the center $\gamma$.
+There is a natural orientation on it and we take the loop $\partial \mathbb D^2$ with the induced orientation.
+Let us give a more hands--on approach.